Nucleosynthesis of elements in gamma ray bursts engines: Neutronization in the hyperdense matter

-In addition, two other conditions that need to be satisfied, are the conservation of the baryon number, $n_n+n_p=n_b \times X_{\rm nuc}$, and charge neutrality (Yuan 2005):
+In addition, two other conditions that need to be satisfied are the conservation of the baryon number, $n_n+n_p=n_b \times X_{\rm nuc}$, and charge neutrality (Yuan 2005); ,

-The above condition includes formation of Helium nuclei.
-Therefore, the net number of electrons is equal to the number of free protons plus the number of protons in Helium, given by:
+The above condition includes the formation of the Helium nuclei.
+Therefore, the net number of electrons is equal to the number of free protons plus the number of protons in Helium, given by